amynp/asapadventures.com/_travel-blog/2014hongkong.md

 layout: front-page-template
 bannerImage: https://lh3.googleusercontent.com/fuU2ssIKAo6k4MrvKbyhMb5dexjBgQJvZ3hmNhGHQOJk4-VQlcHzMHPe6Tz_lZlUKvvgb8ZRsiCNOJPu5H1Z3FHxlYSoF84N4SptzatAKkvxC-CvZekoDV3NETCAmNOCwOjg21Ry8Q
 title: Singapore and Hong Kong 2013/2014
 subHeading: This was our first overseas trip just the two of us.
-It was great.
+Hong Kong was difficult for the first few days until you got use to the bustle, the smells and it being nowhere near as clean as Singapore.
+In the end Hong Kong grew on us.
+It was also our first trip to Hong Kong Disneyland which I completely fell in love with.
 ---

 <div class="text-uppercase adventure-list experience">